kyverno/website/content/en/docs/Writing policies/external-data-sources.md

   - name: example-lookup
     # Define a context for the rule
     context:
-    # A unique name for the ConfigMap
+    # A unique name for the context variable under which the below contents will later be accessible
     - name: dictionary
       configMap:
         # Name of the ConfigMap which will be looked up